Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Kingsbury has a median taxpayer income of $45,660 and an average of $57,484 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, with Greater Melbourne having a median income of $57,688 and an average income of $75,164.
-By September 2025, estimated incomes would be approximately $49,427 (median) and $62,226 (average), based on Wage Price Index growth of 8.25% since financial year 2023.
-According to the 2021 Census, household, family, and personal incomes in Kingsbury fall between the 13th and 28th percentiles nationally.
-The largest income segment comprises 31.8% earning $1,500 - $2,999 weekly (1,324 residents), aligning with regional trends where this cohort also represents 32.8%.
+The suburb of Kingsbury had a median taxpayer income of $45,660 and an average income of $57,484 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, with Greater Melbourne having a median income of $57,688 and an average income of $75,164 during the same period.
+By March 2026, estimates suggest the median income would be approximately $50,052 and the average income around $63,014, based on a 9.62% growth in wages since financial year 2023.
+The 2021 Census figures indicate that household, family, and personal incomes in Kingsbury fall between the 13th and 28th percentiles nationally.
+Income distribution shows that the largest segment comprises 31.8% of residents earning $1,500 - $2,999 weekly, aligning with the regional pattern where this cohort also represents 32.8%.
 Housing affordability pressures are severe in Kingsbury, with only 81.4% of income remaining after housing costs, ranking at the 25th percentile nationally.
 The suburb's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income